timmocking/ml4qs-notes/notes/lecture4.md

 In dynamic time-warping we make the best pairs of instances in sequences to find the minimum distance.

-There are a number of requirements for pairing:
+There are two conditions for matching time points in DTW:

-* Time order should be preserved (monotonicity condition)
-  * We can go up, right or diagonal
+​	1)  **Monotonicity condition**: Time order should be preserved. (when making matches you can only move 		  forward in time or remain at the same time point and not go back in time)

-* First and last points should be matched (boundary condition)
+​	2)  **Boundary condition**: First and last points should be matched